-International Symposium on the Tsetlin Machine (ISTM) is a premier international symposia series which provides a high-quality networking and dissemination platform for the growth of emerging machine learning research and development, including the Tsetlin machine.
+International Symposium on the Tsetlin Machine (ISTM) is a premier international symposia series which provides a high-quality networking and dissemination platform for emerging machine learning systems research and development, including the Tsetlin machine.
 This specialist series covers a wide variety of topics, ranging from software algorithms, data science to hardware accelerator designs.
 Check the Call for Papers for more details.

 This year ISTM is taking place in the city of Newcastle upon Tyne (@The Catalyst), situated in the North East of England.
 It is being hosted by Newcastle University and sponsored by multiple academic and non-academic organisations – see our sponsors below.